 - Who is at risk of developing dementia after brain injury?

 - What can be done to reduce the risk of developing dementia?

 - Resources for people with dementia

-Why might a stroke or brain injury lead to dementia?
+Why might a brain injury lead to dementia?

 Why certain injury to the brain can cause dementia in older age is not always clear, though there are many working theories.

 Alzheimer’s disease (AD) is the most common form of dementia, estimated to affect 5.5 million people in America today.
 AD accounts for between 60-80% of all cases of dementia, and is caused by an abnormal buildup of proteins in the brain, which interrupt and disrupt the messages being sent within the brain itself.

 Some research shows that injury to the blood-brain-barrier, a membrane that selectively filters nutrients from the bloodstream into the brain, has a strong link to subsequent development of Alzheimer’s.
 The blood brain barrier can be damaged by hypoxia- oxygen deprivation that may be caused by a blockage- or by a traumatic brain injury.